Home

 Introduction to the relational model

-February 11: Mini-Exam 1 (primarily on introductory topics and conceptual modeling)
+Mini-Exam 1 (intro topics & conceptual modeling)

--- The relational data model
+Relational data model

-Due: A vision statement and project plan
+Due: Vision statement and project plan

-Manipulating a relational database
+Manipulating relational databases

 -- Relational algebra expressions